 Ensure Directors and officers (staff) strictly follow NHS Wales’ system and procedures of verification, recording and payment of all amounts payable

-Maintain a list of Directors and officers (including specimens of their signatures) authorised to certify invoices
+Maintain a list of Directors and officers (including specimens of their signatures) authorised to certify invoices.

-Be responsible for ensuring compliance with the Public Sector Payment policy ensuring that a minimum of 95 percent of creditors are paid within 30 days of receipt of goods or a valid invoice (whichever is later) unless other payment terms have been agreed
+Be responsible for ensuring compliance with the Public Sector Payment policy ensuring that a minimum of 95 percent of creditors are paid within 30 days of receipt of goods or a valid invoice (whichever is later) unless other payment terms have been agreed.

 Ensure that where consultancy advice is being obtained, the procurement of such advice must be in accordance with applicable procurement legislation, guidance issued by the Welsh Ministers and SFIs, and